marissakoke/120-Work/hw-3/readme.md

 ### HW-3 Response

 This week was very interesting to me.
-I found everything to be quite easy, and having the [p5.js reference](https://p5js.org/reference/), and videos, was very helpful as well.
+I found everything to be quite easy, and having the [p5.js reference](https://p5js.org/reference/), and videos, were very helpful as well.
 I am definitely going to enjoy using more of p5 throughout the rest of the course.

 I didn't have any problems with this assignment, because the videos that were posted were very helpful, and took you step by step on how to complete the task.
 I was able to follow along with them which made it easier.